noisiver/codebase/Bash/AzerothCore/README.md

 The minimal version of the script is identical to the regular one except it doesn't handle modules.
 That version can be used if you don't want modules or if you want to manage those yourself.

-Creating the following folders in the same location as the script will let you automatically import custom content to specified databases.
+Creating the following folder in the same location as the script will let you automatically import custom content to the world database.
-- **sql/auth** | *Placing sql queries inside this folder will automatically import them to the auth database*
-- **sql/characters** | *Placing sql queries inside this folder will automatically import them to the characters database*
 - **sql/world** | *Placing sql queries inside this folder will automatically import them to the world database*

 # Commands